 1 Therefore we must give still more heed to what we were taught, so we do not drift away.
-2 For, if the message which was delivered by angels had its authority confirmed, so that every offence against it, or neglect of it, met with a fitting requital, 3 how can we, of all people, expect to escape, if we disregard so great a salvation?
+2 For, if the message which was delivered by angels had its authority confirmed, so that every offense against it, or neglect of it, met with a fitting requital, 3 how can we, of all people, expect to escape, if we disregard so great a salvation?
 It was the Master who at the outset spoke of this salvation, and its authority was confirmed for us by those who heard him, 4 while God himself added his testimony to it by signs, and marvels, and many different miracles, as well as by imparting the Holy Spirit as he saw fit.

-5 God has not given to angels the control of that future world of which we are speaking! $^6\,\rm No$; a writer has declared somewhere -
+5 God has not given to angels the control of that future world of which we are speaking!
+6 No; a writer has declared somewhere - with glory and honor you have crowned them;

-"What are mere mortals that you should remember them?
+'What are mere mortals that you should remember them?

 Or human beings that you should care for them?
 7 You have made them, for a while, lower than angels;